-While North Carolina legislators mull over a draft bill that would allow three (potentially four) new casinos in the state, the Americans for Nonsmokers’ Rights Federation (ANRF) aims to keep those casinos nonsmoking establishments.
+While North Carolina legislators mull over a draft bill that, if they become law, would allow three (potentially four) new casinos in the state, the Americans for Nonsmokers’ Rights Federation (ANRF) aims to keep those casinos nonsmoking establishments.

 The agency, which advocates for smoke-free casinos, penned a letter to Senate leader Phil Berger (R-Rockingham) and House Speaker Timothy Moore last week, urging them to include language in the legislation to ensure casinos are smoke-free indoors.